MethodsAndPractices/vsteam/.docs/Set-VSTeamPickList.md

 ```

-In this example the "Tokyo" is added to the existing list.
+In this example "Tokyo" is added to the existing list.

 ## PARAMETERS